smeee23/just_cause/docs/index.md

 ### What is the cost of donating with JustCause protocol?

-Contributors receive their full deposit back upon withdrawal, minus fees.
+Contributors receive their full deposit back upon withdrawal, minus network transaction fees.
 Interacting with the protocol requires transactions and thus transaction fees on the Polygon PoS blockchain.

 ---

-### What fees does the protocol charge?
+### What fee does JustCause charge?

-to fund the protocol a fee of 0.2% is charged when the interest is paid to the cause for user created pools.
-In other words, for each $100 that is withdrawn as a donation JustCause receives $0.20.
-This fee is magnitudes lower than traditional crowdfunding sites.
+To fund development and seed the treasury for the JustCauseDao a fee of 0.2% is charged when the interest is paid to the cause for all pools.
+In other words, for each $100 that is sent to the cause JustCause receives $0.20.
 No fee is charged to the Contributor.
+This rate can be raised to as high as 0.4% or lowered to 0 by the team to find an equilibrium that supports the causes as well as JustCause in the long run.

 ---